 Filing a Lawsuit After a Car Accident with a Semi-Truck

-Semi-truck accidents are some of the worst that happen on South Carolina’s roads.
+Semi-truck accidents are some of the worst that happens on South Carolina’s roads.

 Semi-trucks are very large and heavy, transporting goods around the state and to the rest of the nation.